Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

     - Differentiate between multi-threading and scatter-gather parallelisation methods
     - Implement parallelisation approaches in Nextflow and evaluate their impact on resource usage

-[Lesson 1.4](../part1/01_4_smarter.md) introduced parallelisation approaches with the goal of speeding up your jobs by utilising more resources.
-As your data gets larger, or more samples are required to be processed, it needs to run efficiently.
-In this lesson we will explore how Nextflow supports different forms of parallelisation to help you scale your workflows.
+In [Lesson 1.4](../part1/01_4_smarter.md), strategies to speed up your workflow by utilising more resources were introduced.
+As your data size or sample throughput grows, so too does the importance of efficient processing.
+In this lesson we will explore how Nextflow supports different forms of parallelisation to help you scale your workflows by adding multi-threading and scatter-gather parallelism to our custom workflow.

+Recall that assigning more cores than your tool can efficiently utilise or splitting your data up into too many chunks can lead to diminishing returns, where CPU efficiency is decreased and service unit cost is increased for little to no walltime gain.
+Multi-threading and parallelisation requires benchmarking to find the right balance between walltime, CPU efficiency, and service unit consumption.

+The figure below shows benchmarking results on real world data for alignment of human whole genome data using a scatter-gather method.
+As the number of nodes per sample increases (x-axis) the walltime decreases, until plateau by 6 nodes.
+This highlights the importance of benchmarking to avoid over-parallelisation.

 ![](figs/00_benchmark_at_scale_theme.png)

-Recall that splitting your data up across too many cores can lead to diminishing returns, such as increased SU usage and walltime.
-Parallelisation requires benchmarking to find the right balance between the walltime, CPU efficiency, and service unit consumption.
-We want to avoid over-parallelising our workflows.

-## 2.5.1 Multithreading `bwa mem`
+## 2.5.1 Multi-threading `bwa mem`

-In this section we will look at implementing another multithreading example with `bwa mem`, used in the `ALIGN` process.
-These are the example benchmarking results from Part 1, with the CPU efficiency calculated for you.
+In this section we will look at implementing another multi-threading example with `bwa mem`, used in the `ALIGN` process.
+These are the example benchmarking results from Part 1, with the CPU efficiency calculated for you with the formula  `cpu time / walltime / cpus`:

 | Cores | Walltime (s) | CPU time (s) | CPU efficiency |
 |-------|--------------|--------------|----------------|